 Carrier oils are also known as base oils or vegetable oils, and are typically cold pressed or macerated from various plant parts such as fruit, seeds or leaves.
 They either have no scent or a very subtle scent.
 They are used on their own and also to dilute essential oils and ‘carry’ them into the skin.
 We stock a huge range of carrier oils and each has its own unique properties.
 Carrier oils are key to aromatherapy and massage practice, as well as in skincare and DIY.

-One of the quintessential components of any recipe containing fats and aqueous parts are emulsifiers.
+Emulsifiers are one of the quintessential components of any recipe containing oils and aqueous parts.
 A well known concept is that oil and water don’t mix, so in order to get them to play nicely, you will need to include an emulsifier in your formulation.
-Emulsifiers assist solid components to homogenise with liquids and insoluble liquids to blend with other liquids.
-An emulsifier will ‘emulsify’ or turn water and oil components into a cream, emulsion or substance that won’t separate easily.
+Emulsifiers will ‘emulsify’ or turn water and oil components into an emulsion or substance of two phases that won’t separate easily.

 Essential oils are compounds containing the essence of the plant, extracted usually by steam distillation of plant parts or cold pressing.
 Plants have unique aromatic compounds that are individual to the plant and can also vary according to season, rainfall, farming method and other factors.
 Essential oils affect the limbic system, which plays a role in emotions, sense of smell, memory and behaviour.
 The limbic system is involved in the brain’s memory forming process which is why certain smells are associated with certain memories and emotions.
 Essential oils are oils and will blend with other oils and carrier oils, but not with aqueous substances unless you use a solubiliser.
 There are more than 90 essential oils, each with their own characteristics and benefits.

 The product page will specify if the item is food grade or not.
 If you are unsure, send us an email and we will confirm.